 The following debts can be deducted:

-a.
-Any outstanding Shariah compliant debt which is payable within the calendar month.
+- Any outstanding Shariah compliant debt which is payable within the next 12 months.

 If the net value is below the Gold Nisab, the applicant will be eligible for Zakat.

 For hardship grants, the following documentation is required and must be reviewed:

 Personal assets such as one’s house, car, clothes, household appliances, technological devices are not taken into consideration when assessing a beneficiary.
 The recipient may own a house and a car, yet he may still receive Zakat.

 1. Zakat should be distributed within one year of collection.
 The Zakat account should be cleared annually.

 2. Zakat does not necessarily have to be paid in cash.
 Zakat can be distributed in kind as long as the value covers the Zakat liability.

 4. A service cannot be stipulated in lieu of a Zakat payment.